bugger69/ResumeManager/README.md

 SERVER DOCS: When the server is running, those working on the client side can see the server docs at "http://localhost:4000/api-docs/"

-NOTE: frontend might be broken for a while, either me or the frontend team will fix it.

 29/1/23 19:01